Review: Ripley’s Aquarium of Myrtle Beach

 Posted on | No Comments

-If you are looking for things to do in the Myrtle Beach area, you should certainly consider a trip to Ripley’s Aquarium of Myrtle Beach at Broadway on the Beach.
+If you are looking for things to do in the Myrtle Beach area, you should certainly consider a trip to Ripley’s Aquarium.
+Myrtle Beach reviews of the aquarium say it is an excellent choice for a family-friendly outing.
+Plus, it is located at Broadway at the Beach, one of Myrtle Beach’s most visited attractions.
 This two-story attraction includes multiple touch tanks, a shark tunnel, and lots of fish, jellies, frogs, and more to watch and learn about.
-Here’s what you need to know for your visit:
+There has also been a recent expansion, with the Ripley’s Aquarium of Myrtle Beach now having a penguin exhibit!
+Here’s what you need to know for your visit.

 Thank you to Visit Myrtle Beach and Ripley’s Aquarium for hosting us for this review.
 To read all about our adventures at Myrtle Beach, see our Spring Break Itinerary for Myrtle Beach.